jhipster/jhipster-sample-app-quarkus/README.md

 # jhipsterSampleApplication

+This application was generated using JHipster 8.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

-This application was generated using JHipster 7.9.3 and JHipster Quarkus 2.0.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.3](https://www.jhipster.tech/documentation-archive/v7.9.3).
+This application was generated using JHipster 8.1.0 and JHipster Quarkus , you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.1.0](https://www.jhipster.tech/documentation-archive/v8.1.0).

 ## Project Structure